SDchao/Time2Rest/README_en.md

 If you dismiss the reminder, it will remind you again 1 minute later (also can be set)

 You can rest on your own through the menu to reset the 30 minute countdown.
-Leaving mouse and keyboard for 5 minutes can achieve that too.
+Leaving your computer for 5 minutes can achieve that too.

 If fullscreen application is running, the reminder will not show up.
 Of course, it can be adjusted in settings!
 No problem!